Init

-In Unix-based computer operating systems, init (short for initialization) is the first process started during booting of the operating system.
+In Unix-like computer operating systems, init (short for initialization) is the first process started during booting of the operating system.
 Init is a daemon process that continues running until the system is shut down.
 It is the direct or indirect ancestor of all other processes and automatically adopts all orphaned processes.
-Init is started by the kernel during the booting process; a kernel panic will occur if the kernel is unable to start it.
+Init is started by the kernel during the booting process; a kernel panic will occur if the kernel is unable to start it, or it should die for any reason.
 Init is typically assigned process identifier 1.

 In Unix systems such as System III and System V, the design of init has diverged from the functionality provided by the init in Research Unix and its BSD derivatives.
-Up until recently, most Linux distributions employed a traditional init that was somewhat compatible with System V, while some distributions such as Slackware use BSD-style startup scripts, and others such as Gentoo have their own customized versions.
+Up until the early 2010s, most Linux distributions employed a traditional init that was somewhat compatible with System V, while some distributions such as Slackware use BSD-style startup scripts, and other distributions such as Gentoo have their own customized versions.

 Since then, several additional init implementations have been created, attempting to address design limitations in the traditional versions.
 These include launchd, the Service Management Facility, systemd, Runit and OpenRC.

 Research Unix-style/BSD-style

 Research Unix init runs the initialization shell script located at /etc/rc, then launches getty on terminals under the control of /etc/ttys.
 There are no runlevels; the /etc/rc file determines what programs are run by init.
 The advantage of this system is that it is simple and easy to edit manually.
 However, new software added to the system may require changes to existing files that risk producing an unbootable system.

 BSD init was, prior to 4.3BSD, the same as Research UNIX's init; in 4.3BSD, it added support for running a windowing system such as X on graphical terminals under the control of /etc/ttys.
 To remove the requirement to edit /etc/rc, BSD variants have long supported a site-specific /etc/rc.local file that is run in a sub-shell near the end of the boot sequence.

-A fully modular system was introduced with NetBSD 1.5 and ported to FreeBSD 5.0 and successors.
+A fully modular system was introduced with NetBSD 1.5 and ported to FreeBSD 5.0, OpenBSD 4.9 and successors.
 This system executes scripts in the /etc/rc.d directory.
 Unlike System V's script ordering, which is derived from the filename of each script, this system uses explicit dependency tags placed within each script.
 The order in which scripts are executed is determined by the rcorder utility based on the requirements stated in these tags.